vadgaard/EventSFX/README.md

 As such, EventSFX can be used as a soundboard if so desired.

 See the guide in the plugin settings in Rocket League for more in-depth information.

+## Word of Caution

+This was originally quickly hacked together for personal use.
+As such, the source is in desperate need of a rewrite now that it is public.
+Pull requests are welcome, but I might spend some time doing the rewrite myself at some point.